spoilvoid/OpenLTM/README.md

 - TimesFM: https://huggingface.co/google/timesfm-1.0-200m
 - Timer-XL: https://huggingface.co/thuml/timer-base-84m
 - Time-MoE: https://huggingface.co/Maple728/TimeMoE-50M

-## Efficiency

-We present a [proof](./figures/efficiency.png) of the computational complexity of Time-Series Transformers.
-See the [paper](https://arxiv.org/abs/2410.04803) for details.

 > [!NOTE]
 > LTMs are still small in scale compared to large models of other modalities.
 We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several RTX 4090s or A100s).